Anime Guides

 If you are not sure where to start, use this workflow:

-- Open its anime page and check the similar anime section.
+• If you already have one anime in mind, open its anime page and check the similar anime section.

 Final tips